Project grant application information

 Theme of Inquiry

 In our 2023-25 inquiry into Defending Democracy, the Wayne Morse Center is exploring the crisis of democracy in the United States by reckoning with problems and considering solutions.
-Our goal with the return of the Project Grant program is to help fund efforts that protect and promote a healthy, inclusive democracy, including at the local and state level.
+Our goal this year is to help fund efforts that protect and promote a healthy, inclusive democracy, including at the local and state level.
 We envision projects that advance meaningful and effective civic engagement, expand access to the ballot box, foster civil dialogue, uphold the rule of law, and make our civic institutions more equitable and just.
 The theme is intentionally broad.
 Individuals and communities will have different perspectives on what a healthy, inclusive democracy looks like.

 Grant Eligibility